 top of page

-The Denver Law Review publishes four issues per year.
-Articles may be submitted through Scholastica, electronically, or hard copy pursuant to the instructions below.
+The Denver Law Review publishes four issues per volume.
+Prospective authors may submit articles through Scholastica, electronic, or hard copy pursuant to the instructions below.
 We invite article submissions from professors, practitioners, judges, and law clerks.
-We do not consider article submissions from unaffiliated law students.
+We do not consider article submissions from students who are not members of the Denver Law Review

 Denver Law Review